Last updated on August 6th, 2018 at 07:08 am

-In most cases, the interviewers will start with a couple of questions that should help them to understand your motivation to do the job, the reasons why you chose their company (and not one of the competitors), your goals, and your communication skills (which are vital for this role).
+In most cases, the interviewers will start with a couple of questions that should help them to understand your motivation to do the job, the reasons why you chose their company, your goals, and your communication skills.

 To typical screening questions belong: